satpalsr/sdk/docs/server.audiomanager.unregisterentityattachedaudios.md

 </td><td>

-The entity to unregister audio instances for.
+The entity to pause and unregister audio instances for.

 </td></tr>